sevenval/flat-docs/reference/OpenAPI/differences.md

 ## Wildcard Paths

-While paths ending with `/**` are not treated specially in standard Swagger, they are handled specifically in FLAT.
-Such a _wildcard path_ matches any request path having the same prefix and arbitrary following segments.
+While paths ending with `/**` are treated like all other paths in standard Swagger, they are handled specially in FLAT.
+Such a _wildcard path_ matches any request path having the same prefix and, optionally, arbitrary additional segments.
 "Normal" paths without a trailing wildcard pattern `/**` are always matched first:

 ```yaml
 swagger: "2.0"